Triumph Italia: History

 Ruffino began full production in December 1959 with only a few changes from the Vignale-built "show" cars.
 The most noticeable differences include the badging.
 The car was no longer billed as the "Triumph Italia" and was now referred to as the "Italia 2000."
 Other than a cloisonné Vignale-badge on the front wings and crossed-flags on the rear wings, all other references to Vignale were removed.
 The only reference to Triumph were the "T.M.
 Triumph" badges on the rear wings.
 Subsequent investigation points to the "T.M." representing the Italian (Telaio e Motore) for "Chassis and Engine."
 Perhaps the easiest method to identify a "production" Italia is the use of side marker lights on the front wings.
 While aluminum was used for a few internal panels, all Italias used steel for the bodywork.

 Each Italia has a small badge located near the bonnet catch, identifying its place in production.
 For the production series, this badge was riveted in place.
 If this badge is missing, the number can be found stamped on other parts of the car or written on the backs of the interior panels.
 In the case of a missing badge, it is important for owners to check in multiple places for numbers as occasionally parts from cars being assembled at the same time were interchanged with others.
 Cars in the 1XX, 2XX or 3XX series may only have the last two digits of their numbers stamped on subsequent parts.
-Chassis were not used consecutively and this can make it difficult to identify a car if the S-T chassis plate is missing.
+Chassis were not used consecutively and this can make it difficult to identify a car if the Standard-Triumph chassis plate is missing.
 If the original engine is still in place, the chassis number can be found from this.
 It would be almost impossible for a TR series car to have an engine and chassis number that are the same, as engines were pulled from the assembly line to supply other manufacturers including Morgan, Peerless and even Ajax Marine engines.

 Ruffino envisioned building 1,000 cars, between 1960 and 1962, with worldwide distribution including the American marketplace.
 He had a verbal agreement to have every Triumph dealer (720) purchase an Italia.
 The Italia never became an official model of Standard-Triumph but is represented in the Standard-Triumph records with a specification list and part numbers for modified parts shipped to Ruffino with the chassis.